What is cannabis?

 What ingredients go into Kolab Project concentrates?

-We make our concentrates with flash-frozen, small batch single strain flower.
+We make our concentrates with flash-frozen small batch single strain fresh flower.
 Not the trim, not what’s left on the drying room floor and not dried flower.
 Just small batch, flash-frozen single strain flower.
 The quality of a concentrate is directly impacted by the quality of the input material so we’re careful to hand select only the best.

 What are Kolab Project diamonds?